Christmas/ cookies/ Dessert

 Cranberry Shortbread Cookies (easy slice and bake cookies)

-These cranberry shortbread cookies are delicious cookies with dried cranberries and an orange flavor.
-They are slightly crumbly, but also soft, and very buttery.
+These cranberry shortbread cookies are buttery, crumbly, and simply melt in your mouth!
+They have bits of dried cranberries and a citrusy orange flavor.
 They are very easy and quick to make – just combine the ingredients, chill the dough, slice, and bake!

 Pin This Recipe!
 SAVE THIS RECIPE